 Typical Day At Camp

 Students will work in pairs, taking turns training their own chickens and coaching their partner.
 Our training center is fully air conditioned and heated.
 Activities start at 9:00 AM and end at 4:00 PM each day, except the last day which ends at 3:30.
-Lunch is served from 12:00-1:00 at the training center.
-Other than providing a non-meat options, we cannot accomodate special dietary requirements.
+Lunch is provided on site and includes non-meat selections.
+A refrigerator and microwave are available for those with special dietary needs.
 A ten-minute break will take place approximately every hour.
 Morning and afternoon snacks will be provided.
 Water, soft drinks, tea and coffee are available all day.